SAP-samples/cloud-espm-cloud-native/README.md

 * Gateway acts as the single-entry point into the ESPM application.
 It's implemented using SAP HANA XS Advanced [Approuter](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/0117b71251314272bfe904a2600e89c0.html) library.
 * Navigate to gateway folder.
+* Change the authenticationMethod and authenticationType to `none` in xs-app.json.
 * Configure all three microservice end point by specifying the name (destination name) and local url of the microservice in the file default-env.json as shown below
 `{
     "name": "customer-service",